National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 This rule is effective December 2, 2010.

-The Caribbean reef fish fishery is managed under the FMP.
+The Caribbean reef fish fishery is managed Start Printed Page 67248under the FMP.
 The FMP was prepared by the Council and is implemented through regulations at 50 CFR part 622 under the authority of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act).

 On July 28, 2010, NMFS published a proposed rule for the Bajo de Sico regulatory amendment in the Federal Register and requested public comment (75 FR 44209).
 The rationale for the measures contained in this final rule are provided in the regulatory amendment and in the preamble to the proposed rule and are not repeated here.

 Comments and Responses

 During the comment period for the proposed rule, NMFS received one comment.
 This comment was from a Federal agency and expressed general support for the actions proposed in the rule.
 NMFS received no comments that addressed specific actions in the Bajo de Sico regulatory amendment or the proposed rule.

 The Administrator, Southeast Region, NMFS, determined that the regulatory amendment is necessary for the conservation and management of the reef fish fishery and is consistent with the Magnuson-Stevens Act and other applicable laws.